SiroxCW/Sublime-License-Activator/README.md

-# Sublime Activator
+## Sublime Activator
-Sublime Text License Register/Activation Tool

-This simple tool registers your Sublime Text with a Lifetime License.
+This simple tool activates your Sublime Text with a lifetime license.

-Sublime License Activator modifies the hex code of the main sublime executeable, so it tricks itself being activated.
+### How it works
+The script modifies the sublime_text.exe file by changing some hex values so the program thinks its activated.

+**This works completely offline.**